 Being part of the National Cancer Institute’s Community Cancer Centers Program allows it to extend its reach and its research efforts that cover a variety of oncological disciplines.

 U.S. News and World Report put the Maine Medical Center as the top-ranked hospital in the state, and five specialties, including cancer, were listed in high-performing categories.

-Disclaimer: Maine Medical Center Cancer Institute has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Maine Medical Center Cancer Institute has no professional affiliation with Asbestos.com.

 Last Modified October 24, 2018

 - Maine Medical Center Cancer Institute.
 (2012, Dec.
 12). : Retrieved from: http://www.mmc.org/mmc_cihomepage.cfm?id=5560

 - Maine Medical Center (2013).
 Best Hospitals 2013.
 U.S. News and World Report.
 Retrieved from: http://health.usnews.com/best-hospitals/area/me/maine-medical-center-6110430